webcoyote/git-multi-hook/README.md

 git lfs-install
 ```

 ## ✨ Adding Your Own Hooks

-Want to add a new hook?
+Want to add a new global hook?
 Easy peasy:

 ```bash
 # Create the directory for the type of hook you want (if it doesn't exist already)